CDC School Guidance May Have Little Effect In Florida

-TALLAHASSEE (CBSMiami/NSF) – New guidelines from the federal Centers for Disease Control and Prevention about reopening schools during the <a href=”http://coronavirus“>coronavirus pandemic might not change anything in Florida, as state Education Commissioner Richard Corcoran is urging districts to “stay the course.”
+TALLAHASSEE (CBSMiami/NSF) – New guidelines from the federal Centers for Disease Control and Prevention about reopening schools during the coronavirus pandemic might not change anything in Florida, as state Education Commissioner Richard Corcoran is urging districts to “stay the course.”

-As debate rages over how to reopen schools in various cities and states across the country, the CDC issued guidance Friday that includes mitigation strategies, indicators of COVID-19 transmission and testing for coronavirus in schools.RELATED: 3 Killed, 1 Injured After Car Ends Up In Homestead Canal
+As debate rages over how to reopen schools in various cities and states across the country, the CDC issued guidance Friday that includes mitigation strategies, indicators of COVID-19 transmission and testing for coronavirus in schools.RELATED: Families Impacted By Parkland School Shooting Remain Focused On School Safety, Changing Laws

 “This operational strategy presents a pathway to reopen schools and help them remain open through consistent use of mitigation strategies, especially universal and correct use of masks and physical distancing,” a summary of the guidelines published on the CDC website said.

-Before the guidelines were published Friday, Corcoran released a prepared statement largely focused on reiterating that Florida ordered schools to offer in-person instruction in July.RELATED: Long Term Care COVID-19 Deaths Top 10,000 In Florida
+Before the guidelines were published Friday, Corcoran released a prepared statement largely focused on reiterating that Florida ordered schools to offer in-person instruction in July.RELATED: Parkland Shooting Victims To Be Remembered At Local Events

 “Unlike much of the nation, Florida’s schools have been operating safely for in-person instruction since last August, many also operated summer education programs, and 98.5% of early learning programs are serving families in-person,” Corcoran said.
 He added, “CDC guidance is informative, although Florida school districts, public charter schools, and private schools should stay the course they began in Summer 2020.”
 Corcoran extended the July executive order in November to cover the spring semester.

-In the extension, he added a provision requiring districts to provide “enhanced outreach to parents and guardians to ensure maximum in-person enrollment and participation in school.”MORE: Miami-Dade County Ends Contract With Airport Maintenance Company; Eulen America Responds With Statement
+In the extension, he added a provision requiring districts to provide “enhanced outreach to parents and guardians to ensure maximum in-person enrollment and participation in school.”MORE: 1 Dead, 1 Hospitalized In Shooting At Kendall BB&T Bank

 (©2021 CBS Local Media.
 All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.
 The News Service of Florida’s contributed to this report.)